Efesencan/BU-Cloud-Computing/README.md

  * doctors, medical researchers, and scientific researchers will use ChRIS via a Graphical User Interface to efficiently perform cloud-based containerized computation.

- * admins of ChRIS, who are going to test or use the plugin for generating analytical reports
+ * admins of ChRIS, who are going to test or use the plug-in for generating analytical reports

 For example, a doctor or radiologist can launch a workflow to analyze a set of MRI images of a patient, receive a technical report (like volume metric details of each part of the brain), and react accordingly.